 - Distracted eating or skipping meals to be on the phone

-- Missing sleep to stay online on social media websites
+- Missing sleep for social networking or gaming on social media apps

 - Taking the phone to the washroom